NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 Let's start with the extended `publishDir` directive.
 Notice how the process has two separate outputs?
-The `saveAs` parameter of the `publishDir` directive allows us to conditionally publish the output files in different locations, in this case depending on whether the file end in `.zip` or not.
+The `saveAs` parameter of the `publishDir` directive allows us to conditionally publish the output files in different locations, in this case depending on whether the file ends in `.zip` or not.

 > **Syntax explanation** <br>
 > The Groovy syntax used here translates to roughly `if filename contains
 > ".zip", publish it in the "intermediate/" directory, otherwise publish it in
 > the default directory`.

-The `emit` output parameter is used to name the two different output, so that they may be referred to separately in downstream processes.
+If we move on to the `output` directive, we find another new parameter: `emit` is used to name the two different outputs, so that they may be referred to separately in downstream processes.
 For example, the `run_multiqc` process uses the `run_fastqc.out.zip` as input, *i.e.* only the compressed files from this process' output.

 > **Note** <br>
 > Notice that you can both use specific files in output definitions (*e.g*
 > `{$sra_id}.fastq.gz`) as well as any file defined by some wildcard, commonly
 > using a file extension (*e.g.* `*.zip`).
-This is useful for when you want
+This is useful when you want
-> only a specific file or several.
+> only a specific file or several files.

 Remember that this process was called as `run_fastqc(get_sra_by_accession.out)`, which means that the output tuple from the `get_sra_by_accession` will be the